Building a Legacy

 About the brand

-Core Carbon Rings was started in 2009 when creator Bobby Howering wanted a full carbon fiber ring.
+Core Carbon Rings was started in 2009 when creator Bobby Howering decided he wanted a full carbon fiber ring.
 “I had a white gold wedding ring for around 9 years at the time that I just never really liked.
 It was the best ring I could find that suited me.
-I had it custom made with a weave pattern similar to some styles of carbon, which I have always loved!
+The ring was custom made with a weave pattern similar to some styles of carbon, which I have always loved!
 Carbon fiber is a material I have worked with since I was a child growing up around aircraft design and production” -Bobby.
 What started as a desire turned into a business for Judy and Bobby Howering.
 Read more of Bobby’s personal story below.

-I grew up around a Grandfather who to me was absolutely amazing!
-He really had a passion for life, family, friends, and his pastime airplanes.
-He was always building something whether it be a model plane, boat, or the real thing.
+I grew up with a Grandfather who was truly amazing!
+He had such a passion for life, family, friends, and his pastime… airplanes.
+He was always building something, whether it be a model plane, boat, or the real thing.
 He was an incredible man who also loved his wife and family in such an awesome way.
 He could make a friend anywhere and keep them for a lifetime.
 He had a unique character and was a true gentleman who blessed so many with his grace.
 He was a person who challenged me to always progress.
 He taught me to always do my best in whatever I endeavor.
-That is a legacy I am willing to pursue!

-From that influence and family environment I grew up building things, at first in the form of model airplanes and boats.
-My grandfather and his son were very prestigious in models and in full scale composite aircraft.
-I can remember be very young and reading articles in magazines about their accomplishments.
-I was convinced I was going to strive to carry on that legacy.
+Through that influence and family environment I grew up building things, at first in the form of model airplanes and boats.
+My grandfather and his son were quite prestigious in the building of models and full-scale composite aircraft.
+I can remember, while very young, reading articles in magazines about their accomplishments.
+I was determined I would strive to carry on that legacy.

-I started working with my Grandfather and Uncle during summer vacations and weekends from the age of 11 to my early twenties.
+I started working with my grandfather and uncle during summer vacations and weekends from the age of 11 to my early twenties.
 It was such an amazing place to be!
-A place I could be supported to challenge myself and develop skill sets rapidly as the third generation apprentice, while I was influenced by such incredible craftsmen!
-There was always fun to be had and silly things going on around my grandfather, he really loved his grandchildren!
-During this time of my life I would learn every aspect of composite aircraft development, tooling, fabrication, assembly, mechanical, electrical, painting and other skill sets.
+A place I was supported to challenge myself and develop skill sets rapidly as the third-generation apprentice, while influenced by such incredible craftsmen!
+There was always fun to be had and silly things going on around my grandfather!
+During this time of my life I would learn every aspect of composite aircraft development: tooling, fabrication, assembly, mechanical, electrical, painting and other skill sets.
 I could build and fly a small aircraft from scratch to the highest degree by my early twenties.

 Composite vertical stabilizer with glue on its bonding surfaces just before attaching the other half of its “skin”